rabbitmq/rabbitmq-website/site/logging.md

 in various scenarios: connection name (`127.0.0.1:57919 -> 127.0.0.1:5672`) and an Erlang process ID of the connection (`&lt;0.620.0&gt;`).
 The latter is used by [rabbitmqctl](./cli.html) and the former is used by the [HTTP API](/management.html).

-A connection can be closed cleanly or abnormally.
+A [client connection](/connections.html) can be closed cleanly or abnormally.
 In the former case the client closes AMQP 0-9-1 (or 1.0, or STOMP, or MQTT) connection gracefully using a dedicated library function (method).
-In the latter case the client closes TCP connection or TCP connection is lost.
-Both cases will be logged by the broker. щ
+In the latter case the client closes TCP connection or TCP connection fails.
+RabbitMQ will log both cases.

 Below is an example entry for a successfully closed connection:

 <pre class="lang-ini">